Better Market Street Project

 - Changes to sections of Ellis, Jones, 2nd and Steuart streets to improve safety and vehicle movement (see below map for details)

-Traffic changes as part of Quick-Build:
+Traffic changes beginning as part of Quick-Build on January 29:

-Map of changes coming January 2020.
 Private vehicles would be prohibited from turning onto or using Market Street in the car free area.
 All traffic would still be able to cross Market on cross street.

 Addional Project Details: